 So with that, let’s begin.

-Step #1: Finding your niche
+Step #1: Finding Your Perfect Niche

 The first step of creating your coaching business is, without a doubt, finding your niche.